-Monash University South Africa has a program of social engagement with NGOs, including student and staff support of the community in a Saturday School and other activities in partnership with NGOs based at the Emthonjeni Community Centre at Zandspruit.
+Monash University South Africa has a program of long-term social engagement with NGOs, including student and staff support of the community in a Saturday School and other activities in partnership with NGOs based at the Emthonjeni Community Centre at Zandspruit.
 The installation of a DD kiosk in early 2010 is viewed as an important step in developing infrastructural support at Zandspruit and providing opportunities for all the community to have a computer experience beyond formal lessons or technological access in a laboratory environment.
-Monash has been careful and respectful in the development of its relationship with Zandspruit, given that it is a prosperous foreign institution in the eyes of most South Africans3.
+Monash has been careful and respectful in the development of its relationship with Zandspruit, given that it is a prosperous foreign institution in the eyes of most South Africans and respect is essential in any relationship between such unequal partners.

-Why is the DD relevant to such communities when other priorities such as water, sewerage, electricity or basic housing are needed?
+But it must be asked, why is the DD relevant to such communities when other priorities such as water, sewerage, electricity or basic housing are needed?
 A key reason is that English is the major language of the formal economy in South Africa.
-English and computers provide life opportunities, whether for the local settlement's economy or in the life of the bigger city.
+English and computers provide employment opportunities, whether in the local settlement's economy or for employment in the bigger city.
 Many of those living in settlements who are employed now use some form of technology that requires an understanding or use of English, whether it is an electronic order PDA or cash register as a waiter, or using software and emails in a clerical position.
 We additionally suggest, based on anecdotal evidence, that there is a strong aspiration amongst parents and carers in townships for their children to have ICT skills.
 Thus, schools need robust ICTs to educate children to the same level as other more fortunate South African youth so that they too have equivalent employment opportunities in the future.
 Furthermore, mother language tuition in the primary schools is also under pressure.
 The learners and teachers consequently need exposure and access to educational resources in languages other than English.

-For the large unemployed population technological proficiency is therefore a prerequisite for skilled employment.
-There is a pervasive use of mobile phones in many poor communities (United Nations Development Program 2008), but access to mobile phones is only part of the answer for effective integration into the world of ICT interaction.
+For the large unemployed population technological proficiency is therefore a prerequisite for skilled employment of all sorts, whether in a supermarket, restaurant, or an office.
+Of course, there is a pervasive use of mobile phones in many poor communities (UNDP, 2008), but access to mobile phones is only part of the answer for effective integration into the world of ICT interaction.

-A LIVING LAB APPROACH TO COMMUNITY-FOCUSSED ICT DEVELOPMENT
+4. A LIVING LAB APPROACH TO COMMUNITY-FOCUSED ICT DEVELOPMENT

-As already suggested, the Living Lab refers to a research and development methodology where innovations are created and verified in collaborative, multi-contextual real-world settings (Eriksson, Niitamo et al. 2005).
-However, the past thrust of ICT-focused Living Labs has been mainly upon technology-driven product development (for example, cell phones), rather than tools that are part of a broader social development or social change agenda.
-Thus, a more conventional definition of the Living Lab has been to support:

-'Functional regions' where stakeholders have formed a Public Private Partnership (PPP) of firms, public agencies, universities, institutes and people, all collaborating for creation, prototyping, validating and testing of new services, products and systems in real life contexts (Wills, Parker et al. 2009).
+As already suggested, the Living Lab refers to a research and development methodology where innovations are created and verified in collaborative, multi-contextual real-world settings (Eriksson et al., 2005).
+However, the thrust of ICT-focused Living Labs has been upon technology-driven product development (for example, cell phones), for commercial purposes rather than tools that are conceived of as part of a broader social development or social change agenda.
+Thus, a more conventional definition of the Living Lab has been to support 'functional regions' where stakeholders have formed a Public Private Partnership (PPP) of firms, public agencies, universities, institutes and people, all collaborating for creation, prototyping, validating and testing of new services, products and systems in real life contexts (Wills et al., 2009).